 In the case that triggered this bug, the record with the DHCP deleted status was originally in a different subnet before it was removed.
 On a subsequent delete run for a second host, the previously deleted host could not be found in the subnet under evaluation, and line 198 never returned a value.
 This left the return value of find_record_by_hostname as the result of subnet.records.each (an array), which then caused the subnet.delete call to throw an error.

 A better fix might be to track the subnets of hosts with a DHCP status of deleted, but this gets the job done without added complexity.

-#7 Updated by Anonymous almost 5 years ago
+#7 Updated by Anonymous about 5 years ago